 Whether present at birth or acquired as an adult, flat feet can cause you significant pain and can eventually affect your mobility.
-The medical team at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Geneva, Bedford and Cleveland, Ohio, are experienced at the surgical and nonsurgical correction of flat feet, using a variety of up-to-date methods.
+The medical team at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, are experienced at the surgical and nonsurgical correction of flat feet, using a variety of up-to-date methods.
 For a consultation about your flat feet, call or book an appointment online today.

 A flat-foot deformity, or pes planus, is a condition of the foot where the arch is not sufficient to support the foot during walking.
 This condition affects about 20-30% of the population, and can be caused by a congenital defect or can be an adult-acquired flat-foot deformity (AAFD).